‘Jobs will be offered on the spot’: Georgia DOT to host virtual job fair

 The virtual job fair will be held On Thursday, September 8, from 8:00 a.m. – 6:00 p.m.

 Candidates must be at least 18 years of age; possess a high school diploma or GED; and possess a valid driver’s license.
 Those who meet these requirements are encouraged to apply.
-Jobs will be offered on the spot.
+The department says jobs will be offered on the spot.

 Click here for more information on the position.
 To register for the virtual job fair click here.
 Applicants looking for a career in public service will select a specific 30-minute time slot upon registration.